Seamanship: Mooring and anchoring

 Seamanship applies to general Mooring practices and anchoring (anchors are a device used to secure a vessel to the bed of a body of water to prevent the craft from drifting) and established marine procedures for anchoring (anchorwork).
 This also includes the use of drogues as applicable.

-Anchor work includes an understanding and awareness of types of anchors, marks on anchors and cable and shackles.
+Anchor work includes understanding and awareness of anchor types, anchor marks, cable, and shackles.
 It includes learning established procedures for securing anchors and cable, use of windlasses, how to prepare the anchors/clearing away anchors for letting go, letting-go (dropping) the anchor, keeping an anchor watch, clearing a foul Hawse, weighing anchor and securing anchors for sea.

 Pilotage

 Navigation on a US naval vessel in Nigerian waters with a local pilot.

 Most commercial vessels in excess of size limits determined by local authorities are handled in confined areas by a maritime (or marine) pilot.
 Marine pilots are seafarers with extensive seafaring experience and are usually qualified master mariners who have been trained as expert ship-handlers.
-These pilots should be conversant with all types of vessel in their local waters and possess a good knowledge of the different propulsion systems, as well as handling ships of all sizes in all weather and tidal conditions.
+These pilots should be conversant with all types of vessels in their local waters and possess a good knowledge of the different propulsion systems, as well as handling ships of all sizes in all weather and tidal conditions.
 They are also experts in the geographical areas they work.
 In most countries, the pilot takes over the 'conduct' of the navigation from the ship master.
 This means that the master and crew should adhere to the pilot's orders in respect of the safe navigation of the vessel when in a compulsory pilotage area.
-However, the master may with good cause resume 'conduct' of the vessel's navigation but this is not done lightly.
-In some countries and areas (eg the United Kingdom and the United States of America), the pilot's role is as an advisor.
-However, in practice, they are likely to have the conduct of the vessel, especially on larger ships using tug boats to assist.
+However, the master may, with good cause, resume 'conduct' of the vessel's navigation, but this is not done lightly.
+In some countries and areas (e.g., the United Kingdom and the United States of America), the pilot's role is as an advisor.
+However, in practice, they are likely to have the vessel's conduct, especially on larger ships, assisted by tugboats.
 In some places, specifically in the Panama Canal, a pilot assumes command of a vessel and is not classed as "an advisor".
-Other instances may be crossing the sill of a drydock, or in any port in Russia (or ex-Soviet States).
-This distinction is important because when a pilot is in command, the master can not take any action, but is limited to advising the pilot on any circumstance that creates what he considers a dangerous situation.
+Other instances may include crossing the sill of a drydock or any port in Russia (or ex-Soviet States).
+This distinction is important because when a pilot is in command, the master cannot take any action and is limited to advising the pilot on any circumstance that he considers dangerous.